fp-cybrilla/fp-cybrilla.github.io/content/identity/verification/perform-bank-account-verification.md

 ### Prerequisite
  - [Create an Investor Profile](https://fintechprimitives.com/docs/api/#create-an-investor-profile) before performing the bank account verifications.
  - After creating the Investor Profile, you must attach one or more bank accounts for the investor using the [Create a Bank Account API](https://fintechprimitives.com/docs/api/#bank-accounts-early-access)
  - You can set an optional input match threshold based on which the bank account verification results can be optimised.
 By default, the input match threshold will not be set for a tenant.
-If you want to use this feature, please write to [FP Support](mailto:fpsupport@cybrilla.com) to get more information on this
+If you want to use this feature, please write to our [customer service](mailto:customerservice@cybrilla.com) to get more information on this

 ### 1. Create a bank account verification request